 3. how does the combination of BIM and IoT create real added value?

-The combination of BIM and IoT creates real added value, as the data from the BIM model is combined with real-time data from sensors and other IoT devices.
+The combination of BIM and IoT creates real added value, as the data from the BIM model with real-time data from sensors and other IoT devices.
 This creates a comprehensive and up-to-date view of the property, enabling optimised use and monitoring.

 4 What role does real-time data play in a digital twin?